Scripty2k/Health-Holiday/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173`
+The app will be available at `http://localhost:5173` but could be something else if you changed your settings.

 ## Build